 - Sift 3 cups sugar with the cocoa in a big bowl.

 - Add the butter and vanilla and beat on low at first to incorporate all the ingredients and then increase the speed to high and beat for 4-5 minutes.
+Add in nutella, if using.
 Add in whipping cream or milk a tbsp at a time till desired thickness.
 Check the sweetness and sift in more confectioners sugar if required.
 With the salted butter I used about 3¼ th cup.

 - Frost cupcakes as desired.
 I used Wilton's 2D tip for the roses seen in the photos.